by Jolene Rae Harrington, Director of Creative Content

-David and I dished about the upcoming season of his WE TV show “My Fair Wedding”, where he does “wedding interventions” and creates dream celebrations for brides who got a little off track when planning their big day.
+David and I dished about his WE TV show “My Fair Wedding”, where he does “wedding interventions” and creates dream celebrations for brides who got a little off track when planning their big day.

 During our chat, David also shared some of his wedding tips for ways to get high style with lower cost.

 Your wedding stationery tells a wedding story; it’s the first chance to get your guests to feel invested in your wedding.

 - The color scheme and wording set the energy and tone of your event.

 - David and Jolene agree: Don’t send your invitations via email!

 - DIY your upgrades and add details like crystals, autumn leaves.